Improve your relationship today

 3. Don’t sweat the small stuff

-“There’s a term in couples counseling we use called ‘kitchen sinking,'” says Cooper.
-You probably already guessed what it means: That mountain of complaints that piles up like the dishes in your skank-ass sink—starting with his griping about you stealing the TV remote whenever he turns on the sports channel and then snowballs into an argument about house chores, date nights and the fact that you never wear the awful jewelry he bought you for V-Day.
+“There’s a term in couples counselling we use called ‘kitchen sinking,'” says Cooper.
+You probably already guessed what it means: That Mountain of complaints that piles up like the dishes in your skank-ass sink—starting with his griping about you stealing the TV remote whenever he turns on the sports channel and then snowballs into an argument about house chores, date nights and the fact that you never wear the awful jewellery he bought you for V-Day.
 Don’t do it.
 Arguing about a bunch of issues all at once is too overwhelming to tackle.
 Stick to one at a time.”

-Words said in anger can’t be taken back – so before unleashing the inner brat or bitch take a deep breath and remind yourself that you are talking to someone that you have chosen to spend you life with.
+Words said in anger can’t be taken back – so before unleashing the inner brat or bitch, take a deep breath and remind yourself that you are talking to someone that you have chosen to spend your life with.
 You wouldn’t want a stranger to be mean to your lover so don’t do it yourself!

 4. Share new experiences